-Most of the 21st-century parents are playing an energetic function in their daughter or sons’ education and learning.
+Most of the 21st-century parents are playing an energetic function in their daughters or sons’ education and learning.
 Recently, we have actually been getting many concerns from first-grade parents worrying about their kids struggling and discovering difficulties in many 1st grades learning concepts such as Math, Phonics, Reading Comprehension Skills, Spelling Words, and Writing.

 “My first-grader is really struggling with reading.
 How can I help him?”Concern parent, OH

 “My first-grader seems so anxious when we are doing math.
 Why is that the case?Concern parent, NY

 “How can I boost my child’s love for writing”Concern parent, NY

 “Why is my child’s hand writing so messy?”Concern parent,CA

 “How can I improve my child’s love for reading?”Concern parent, OR

 “Why does my child’s progress in reading seem lower compared to his peers?”Concern parent, FL

 Our educational team collected questions among the most frequently asked concerns by parents with struggling first-graders, as well as given reliable answers.